Driving Blog | State Insurance

 A sure way to stay on top of your vehicle’s maintenance is to have a regular service, ideally at least once a year or every 10,000 kms.
 During the service, it’s likely your mechanic will notice defects that could prevent you from getting your next WoF.
 Get these fixed and you’re on target for a worry-free WoF inspection.

-For more information or an online quote, visit our car insurance section here.
+For more information or an online quote, see Car Insurance.

 You might also like...